Connect with a GVSC

 Directions

-Suite 101 is on the first floor (main floor) of the Stone Center, directly across from the restrooms and near the front reception desk area.
-There is accessibility ramp access from the front entrance of the building (facing Bell Tower Drive).
+Suite 101 is on the first (main) floor of the Stone Center, directly across from the restrooms and near the front reception desk.
+The building has an accessibility ramp at the front entrance, facing Bell Tower Drive.

 Parking

-There are a few options for paid parking near the Stone Center:
+There are several paid parking options f near the Stone Center:

-• Metered lot behind the Stone Center (accessed via Stone Center Drive)
+• Metered lot behind the Stone Center (accessible via Stone Center Drive)

 • Rams Head Parking Deck

-• Metered spaces on South Road by Hooker Fields
+• Metered spaces on South Road near Hooker Fields

-There are also several bus lines that have stops near the Stone Center.
-Visit Chapel Hill Transit or GoTriangle for more information on bus routes.
+Additionally, multiple bus lines have stops near the Stone Center.
+For more details on bus routes, visit Chapel Hill Transit or GoTriangle.

 Frequently Asked Questions

-What happens when someone meets with a GVSC?
+What can someone expect during a first meeting with a GVSC?

-When someone meets with a GVSC for the first time, we will share information about the role, support and services available, and our GVSC confidentiality and its limitations.
-From that point on, it is completely up to each person what they would like to talk through or share with us.
-The GVSC can answer questions, listen to concerns, identify available options and resources and help individuals get connected to any resources they are interested in.
-It is okay if individuals are not sure about what they might need and just want to learn more about what support exists.
-At the end of the meeting, the GVSC can collaborate with the individual to determine any next steps or follow-up that would be helpful.
+When someone meets with a GVSC for the first time, we will provide an overview of the role, available support and services, as well as GVSC confidentiality and its limitations.
+From there, individuals may choose what they want to discuss or share.
+The GVSC can answer questions, listen to concerns, identify options, and connect individuals with resources of interest.
+It's okay if individuals are unsure of what they need and want to learn more about available support.
+At the end of the meeting, the GVSC can work with the individual to determine any helpful next steps or follow-up.

-Some topics we can explore and discuss in our space include:
+Topics a GVSC can explore and discuss include:

-• Someone’s experience of gender-based violence or harassment
+• Direct or indirect experiences of gender-based violence or harassment

-• The neurobiology of trauma and trauma responses
+• The neurobiology of trauma and common trauma responses

-• How someone can support a friend, loved one, or peer impacted by gender-based violence or harassment
+• Ways to support a friend, loved one, or peer affected by gender-based violence or harassment

-Is there any cost to meet with a GVSC?
+Is there a fee for meeting with a GVSC?

-Nope!
-It does not cost anything to meet with a Gender Violence Services Coordinator (GVSC) or use support and services.
+No, there is no cost to meet with a GVSC or access support and services.

-Do I have to share details about my experience?
+Does someone need to share details about their experience?

-Some types of support or services may require an individual to share some specific information with the GVSC.
-In that case, the GVSC will identify the needed information, explain who we would need to share it with and why, and ask the individual sign a release of information form.
+In some cases, certain support or services may require sharing specific information with the GVSC.
+If that happens, the GVSC will clarify what information is needed, explain who it would be shared with and why, and request the individual's consent through a release of information form.

-The Gender Violence Services Coordinators (GVSCs) welcome individuals to bring a trusted person with them to a meeting if they would like.
-We will ask the individual meeting with us to sign a release of information ahead of time to verify their consent of the individual and determine their participation, if any, in future communications.
-Please refer to our page on GVSC confidentiality for more information.
+GVSC encourage individuals to bring a trusted person to their meeting if they choose.
+Before the meeting, we will ask the individual to sign a release of information confirm their consent and establish the role, if any, of the accompanying person in the future communications.
+For more details, please visit our page on GVSC confidentiality.

-What if I want to meet virtually and don't have a private space or technology for a video call?
+What if someone needs a a private space or technology for a video call?

-If you need access to a private space on campus or technology for a video call with a Gender Violence Services Coordinator (GVSC), please let us know when we’re scheduling, and we’ll coordinate a space and technology for you to use for the duration of our meeting.
+If you need a private space on campus or access to technology for a video call with a GVSC, campus partner, or community partner, please let us know when scheduling.
+We will coordinate a a suitable space and the necessary technology for you to use during the meeting.

 Sharing and printing options: